rianrajagede/yaml-wit/README.md

 # YAML trainer for [Wit.ai](https://wit.ai)

 Auto Train your wit.ai bot using YAML format dataset.
-The purposes of making this program are:
+The goal of making this program are:
-- Avoiding submitting one-by-one your data through the Web GUI
+- Avoid the task of submitting data one-by-one through the Web GUI
 - Minimize the use of code when training your bot
 - Make it easier to train using entities tagged data